 A combination of 77% meat, organ, and bone with 23% organic produce and natural vitamins and minerals delivers excellent nutritional balance for everyday meals.
 Antibiotic- and steroid-free meat.
-Enhanced with 100% organic produce, minerals and unprocessed vitamins.
-Loved by picky eaters and ideal for dogs with food allergies.
+Enhanced with 100% organic produce, minerals, and unprocessed vitamins.
 Made in the USA.

 It’s pricey.
 Active dogs may require more than the feeding guidelines on the package.

-Containing 90% meat, organs, and bone for a protein-rich meal.
+Contains 90% meat, organs, and bone for a protein-rich meal.
 Certified organic fruits and vegetables provide essential vitamins, minerals, and fiber.
 Filler-, additive-, and grain-free formula.
 Made in small batches for superior quality control.
 Complete nutrition for all life stages.
-Many fussy eaters find it irresistible.
-Made in the USA.

 Crumbles easily and some batches may break up during shipping.
 Higher protein and fat content may not agree with all dogs.